niceyeti/EnronGraphAnalysis/README.md

 This repo contains some network analysis work on the Enron dataset.

-Most scrips assume that the Enron dataset ('maildir') is present within this repo under folder 'maildir', but I'm not going to push up the actual dataset since it is >1GB.
+Most scripts assume that the Enron dataset ('maildir') is present within this repo under folder 'maildir', but I'm not going to push up the actual dataset since it is >1GB.
+Retrieve the dataset from https://www.cs.cmu.edu/~./enron/ and place it in this directory (./).

 buildGraph.py will build a graph based on the enron email dataset given a few parameters.